WideEyesTech/we-bbox/README.md

 `onload` is an optional callback function.

-You can subscribe to annotations, as follows:
+You can subscribe to annotations:

 ```javascript